 This problem crops up in other types of stories too.
 Characters who are unemotional and stoic suddenly bawling like babies.
 Squires too afraid to pick up a sword in battle suddenly finding a backbone with no apparent motivation.
 All of these things will make your characters unbelievable.
 That doesn't mean you can't make them do unpredictable things.
 The trick is to make the unpredictable believable.
 If the unemotional character wants to grieve for a recently lost friend, show that grief in other ways besides shedding tears.
 If the coward needs a reason to fight, give him one.
 Don't expect the readers to buy a dramatic change in the character without some kind of advanced notice or logic.

 A catalyst for change can be the situation they find themselves in.
 Learning how to balance a character, plot, and setting come with practice, along with reading other authors who are good at it.
 I want to give you an example from the book "Of Mice and Men" by John Steinbeck.
 Steinbeck, in my opinion, reached the pinnacle of characterization and change due to the situation in this book.
 If you haven't already read it in your English classes, chances are you will eventually have to.
 The passage I am about to quote comes from the end of the book where one of the characters, George, must make a decision concerning his friend Lennie, a man with severe mental disabilities, who has gotten himself in a whole lot of trouble.
 I want you to pay attention to the clues that are given about George's character as he deals with the situation before him.
 I'm not going to give away the ending here, for those of you who haven't read it, so don't worry about that.
 In this scene, Lennie and George are talking as George comes to a very hard decision. ~~

 The little evening breeze blew over the clearing and the leaves rustled and the wind waves flowed up the green pool.
 And the shouts of men sounded again, this time much closer then before.

 George took off his hat.
 He said shakily, "Take off your hat, Lennie.
 The air feels fine."

 Lennie removed his hat dutifully and laid it on the ground in front of him.
 The shadow in the valley was bluer, and the evening came fast.
 On the wind the sound of crashing in the brush came to them.

 Lennie said, "Tell how it's gonna be."

+George had been listening to the distant sounds.
+For a moment he was business-like.
 "Look across the river Lennie, an' I'll tell you so you can almost see it."

 A man's voice called from up the river, and another man's answered.